GregFinzer/BedBrigadeNational/README.md

 # The Bed Brigade National Website

 In 2023 we are developing a national website for The Bed Brigade.
 Bed Brigade of Grove City, Ohio is a 501 3c registered charity.
 Bed Brigade builds and delivers Twin XL beds to people in need.
 80% of the beds delivered serve children that do not have a bed.
 Several chapters of Bed Brigade opened up throughout Ohio in 2022.
 There is a need  for a national website for all Bed Brigade Chapters to use.
+See the this page for more information about Bed Brigade: https://www.bedbrigadecolumbus.org/about-us

 This is the current website that runs in Orchard Core: https://www.bedbrigadecolumbus.org/